Floorp-Projects/Floorp/taskcluster/docs/actions.rst

 Defining Action Tasks
 ---------------------

-There are two options for defining actions: creating a callback action, or creating a custom action task.
+There is one options for defining actions: creating a callback action.
 A callback action automatically defines an action task that will invoke a Python function of your devising.

-A custom action task is an arbitrary task definition that will be created directly.
-In cases where the callback would simply call ``queue.createTask``, a custom action task can be more efficient.

 Creating a Callback Action
 --------------------------